-G2 Module Assessment and Feedback on Assessed Work
+G2 Module Assessment and Feedback on AssessedWork

-- G2.1 All modules will be assessed.
-Students are expected to attempt all required assessments for each module for which they are registered, and to do so at the times scheduled unless authorised extensions, special arrangements for students with a disability, or extenuating circumstances allowing deferral have been granted. - G2.2 Each module will specify an assessment strategy by which students can demonstrate the achievement of the learning outcomes for that module. - G2.3 The maximum number of summative assessment elements in each 20 credit module is not normally more than 2.
+G2.1 All modules will be assessed.
+Students are expected to attempt all required assessments for each module for which they are registered, and to do so at the times scheduled unless

+- authorised extensions, special arrangements for students with a disability, or extenuating circumstances allowing deferral have been granted. - G2.2 Each module will specify an assessment strategy by which students can demonstrate the achievement of the learning outcomes for that module. - G2.3 The maximum number of summative assessment elements in each 20 credit module is not normally more than 2.
 All modules may be passed on aggregate.
-Professional body requirements may require that all elements must be passed. - G2.4 With the exception of courses delivered by Distance Learning, generic feedback on all summative elements of assessment which contribute to a module, will be made available to students within 15 working days (3 weeks) of the scheduled submission or examination date.
-Generic feedback on end of module assessment and dissertations will be made available within 15 working days following the publication of results. - Feedback on assessment for courses delivered by Distance Learning will be made available within 20 working days. - G2.5 For all assessments, students will be provided with individual feedback. - G2.6 Feedback may be provided in oral, written, audio or digital format as appropriate.
+Professional body requirements may require that all elements must be passed. - G2.4 Generic feedback on all summative elements of assessment which contribute to a module, will be made available to students within 15 working days (3 weeks) of the scheduled submission or examination date.
+Generic feedback on end of module assessment and dissertations will be made available within 15 working days following the publication of results. - G2.5 For all assessments, students will be provided with individual feedback. - G2.6 Feedback may be provided in oral, written, audio or digital format as appropriate.